 For electrical works, don’t go for anything less than insulated.
 Insulated long nose pliers protect you from electric shock.
 So, you should be able to differentiate from insulated handles and rubberized handles.
 Not every cover on the handle of pliers is insulation.

 Depth of the throat or jaw

 The depth of the jaw is simply the length from the pivot to the tip of the jaw.
 Long jaws are good for accessing hard to reach areas.
 So, if you want long reach pliers, a long jaw needle nose is great but may not have the strongest jaws.
 Therefore, you can consider long handles over long jaws.

 Some needle nose pliers have long handles that provide strong grip and extended reach.
 They are good for automotive work where the strength of jaws is a priority.
 The pliers offer more gripping strength than the pliers with extra long jaws.

 The task you want to accomplish determines the appropriate width of the jaws you should go for.
 If you want long nose pliers for installing and removing snap rings or for removing gunk from washing machine filter, go for narrowest jaws.
 They are also called needle nose tweezers.
 They have very long tapered jaws.
 However, you should know that very narrow jaws are not good for gripping hard objects.
 So, you may have to also consider a more general-purpose needle nose for general uses.

 Gap between the handles

 How far apart are the handles?
 That should be a question you ask yourself when shopping for pliers.
-If you have a small palm, it might be difficult to grip properly a long nose pliers with handles that are far apart.
-So, choose a pliers that fits properly in your hand when the jaws are closed.
-It will give you better control and more leverage.
+If you have a small palm, it might be difficult to grip properly long nose pliers with handles that are far apart.
+So, choose pliers that fit properly in your hand when the jaws are closed.
+Those will give you better control and more leverage.